Smartphone system aims to simplify diabetes care for kids

 Summary

-This study tests a new system called AIDANET that uses a smartphone app to control an insulin pump and continuous glucose monitor for children aged 6-13 with type 1 diabetes.
-The goal is to see if the system is safe and works as well as their usual diabetes care.
-About 36 children will participate, using the system at home for two weeks.
+This study tests a smartphone-based system called AIDANET that works with an insulin pump and continuous glucose monitor to automatically adjust insulin for children aged 6-13 with type 1 diabetes.
+The goal is to see if the system is safe and works as well as usual care in keeping blood sugar levels in a healthy range.
+The study involves 42 children who will use the system at home for two weeks.

 Disclaimer Read more